rafaelang/datalake/scripts/checkout_partition_history/README.md

     - ex: LOG_DEST_S3_URI=s3://bucket/path/to/logs/

 ### Args
-You can pass some args to execute sript
+You can pass some args to execute script

 - --config-path
     - required: **NOT**
     - in AWS EMR, you can set some custom configuration to initiate your cluster.
-This configurations can be passe in a json file.
+This configurations can be passed in a json file.
 So, you can pass the path to a json file with some configurations to initiate your cluster.